evzhenii/familyform/README.md

 * Deleting children input blocks
 * Limit of total children
 * Clearing all data by actionSheet
+* Adding a divider if there are more than 1 children

 ## Requirements
 * iOS 13.0+